PanGazer logo

 PanGazer screenshot – click for a more detailed image

-Please click on ‘Getting started’ on the left for an overview of the application, or on the other menu items for more specific information.
+Please click on ‘Getting started’ to the left for an overview of PanGazer, or on any other menu item for more details.

 PanGazer features

-• PanGazer lets you view a spherical panorama as though from the camera viewpoint, then lets you snapshot (save) an image as seen.
-In other words, you can compose and save multiple ‘flat’ images from any spherical image.
+• PanGazer lets you view a spherical panorama from any camera viewpoint, by dragging and zooming, then lets you save the view as seen.
+In other words, you can compose and save multiple rectangular images from any spherical image.
+This is especially useful for drone photography where a single spherical panorama can be used to create multiple images.

-Unlike a simple screenshot, PanGazer snapshots include data such as the lens focal length (calculated from the actual view) and also, if available, the location, bearing, camera tilt, and other data derived from the original image.
-This allows snapshots to be presented correctly, and ‘snapshots from snapshots’ will also have the correct data.
+Unlike a simple screenshot, PanGazer saved views include data such as the lens focal length (calculated from the actual view) and also, if available, the location, bearing, camera tilt, and other data derived from the original image.
+This allows saved views to be presented correctly (with correct angles, grid, etc.).
+Further, a saved view of a view will also have the correct data.

-• PanGazer automatically detects 360° spherical panoramaseven if metadata (e.g., Exif) has been removed.
-The correct horizon will be set for ‘part-spherical’ panoramas (e.g., drone panoramas, which typically cover only 40° above the horizon).
-You can override the image projection when possible.
+• PanGazer automatically detects spherical panoramaseven without Exif or XML metadata.
+The correct horizon will be set for ‘part-spherical’ panoramas (e.g., drone panoramas, which often include only 40° above the horizon).
+You can also view any 360° image as a rectangle.

 • A number of shortcut keys are provided for common actions.
-In particular, the Escape (Esc) key toggles between full-screen and window views, and the Space Bar toggles between showing your selected status and overlays and hiding all status and overlays.
+For example, the Space Bar toggles between showing and hiding all selected status and overlays, the ‘#’ key toggles the tilt and bearing grid, and ‘@’ toggles between displaying compass points and bearing angles.

-• You can use PanGazer to view almost any image (not just panoramas); again you can snapshot or save any view, which makes it much easier to gauge the composition than using a ‘crop tool’.
-Image data (effective lens focal length, viewpoint, geography, etc.) are calculated and included in the snapshot metadata where possible.
+• You can use PanGazer to view almost any image (not just panoramas); again you can save any view of an image, which makes it much easier to gauge the composition than using a ‘crop tool’.
+Image data (effective lens focal length, attitude, geography, etc.) are calculated and included in the saved metadata where possible.

-• Part-spherical panoramas can be filled to make full-sphere panoramas, for use in social media, etc. In addition, nadir fill (or zenith fill) can be applied, e.g., to hide a tripod or person holding a 360° camera.
-In all cases, only data from your image are used (unlike some “AI” fillers that use data from others’ images).
+• Part-spherical panoramas can be filled to make full-sphere panoramas, for use in social media, etc. In addition, nadir fill (or zenith fill) can be applied to hide a tripod or person holding a 360° camera.
+In all cases, only data from your image are used (unlike some “AI” fillers that use data from other people’s images).

 • If the image location is known or set you can show its location on maps, including Google satellite or regular Maps, MapGazer, or Google Earth.
 You can also show the view direction using a GPX or KML viewer if North has been set, or save the image location as a GPX or KML file.

-• In general, PanGazer tracks image geometry; for example, when zooming in while viewing an image the pel (pixel) ratio (the number of pels used on-screen for each pel in the original image) is displayed, along with the equivalent focal length of the view you are seeing and the angles of view.
-You can also explicitly set the zoom to 100% pel ratio.
+• In general, PanGazer tracks image geometry; for example, when zooming in while viewing an image the pel (pixel) ratio (the number of pels used on-screen for each pel in the original image) is displayed, along with the equivalent focal length of the view you are seeing and the measured angles of view.
+You can also explicitly set the zoom to 100% pel ratio using the menus or by pressing ‘%’.

 • Strong viewing enhancements (brightness, etc.) are available to help you identify features of interest.

-• The user interface (e.g., dragging left or right) works the same way on all images, unlike some 360° image viewers.
+• The user interface (e.g., dragging left or right) works the same way on both rectangular and spherical images.
 Further, the user interface is modeless; you do not have to ‘enter panorama view mode’, for example.

-• The ‘retro’-style menu bar allows a bigger visible image.
-Also, the menu bar and/or title bar can be hidden, or you can view all images and panoramas full-screen (use Escape to toggle between full-screen and a window).
+• The ‘retro’-style menu bar allows a large visible image.
+Also, the menu bar and/or title bar can be hidden, or you can view all images full-screen (use ‘Escape’ or ‘F11’ to toggle between full-screen and a window).

 • Very large images (up to the 65K×65K limit – 4 GigaPixels – of JPEG images) can be loaded, provided that sufficient RAM memory is available.
 In most cases a progress bar will be shown if loading a JPEG image will take more than a second.